supercharge/promise-pool/README.md

 ## Usage
 Using the promise pool is pretty straightforward.
-The pacakge exposes a class and you can create a promise pool instance using the fluent interface.
+The package exposes a class and you can create a promise pool instance using the fluent interface.

 Here’s an example using the default concurrency of 10: